praF02/anevicon/README.md

   <img src="https://github.com/Gymmasssorla/anevicon/raw/master/DEMO.png"><br>

-A high-performant traffic generator, designed to be as convenient and reliable as it is possible.
-It sends numerous UDP packets to a server which lets you test your server against the abnormal activity.
+An open-source, high-performant traffic generator, designed to be as convenient and reliable as it is possible.
+It generates numerous UDP packets which lets you test your server against the abnormaly high activity.

   <h4>
     <a href="https://github.com/Gymmasssorla/anevicon/pulse">Pulse</a> &middot;